LETME2X/realestate/README.md

 # Marketing Copy Generation Backend

-This repository contains the backend code for generating marketing copy using Supabase and Eden AI.
+This repository contains the backend and frontend code for generating marketing copy using Supabase and Eden AI.

 ## Setup Instructions